-A Changing B2B Sales Process.
+A Changing Sales Cycle and process.

 - The decision challenge – does the buyer have a full and robust decision-making process in place?